AudreyGermain/Game-Recommendation-System/README.md

     dataGames.at[i, 'ID'] = clean
 ```

-After this, we found all the uniques ID from the user dataset and kept only the rows in the games dataset where the ID
-matched one of the ID in the user dataset.
-This way we were able to get 3036 games of the game dataset that matched
-some of the 5152 games from the user dataset.
-Without the ID we only were able to find 71 games that matched only
-using the names.
-Since we have less games in the new game dataset, the recommender system will not be able to find
-recommendation for every games in the user dataset.
-This will surely affect its performance.<br/>
+After this, we find all unique IDs from the user dataset and use them to filter the rows in the game dataset, keeping those where IDs match those from the user dataset.
+As a result, we obtain 3036 games from the game dataset that match some of the 5152 games from the user dataset.
+Initially, without the ID approach and using only the game titles, we obtained only 71 games from the game dataset that matched those from the user dataset.
+Since we have less games in the new game dataset compared to the user dataset, the recommender system will not be able to find recommendations for every game in the user dataset.
+This surely affects its performance.

-With the new smaller game dataset, we made sure to remove the spaces from the useful column we chose to use.
-By removing the spaces, we ensure that, for exemple, Steam Achievement and Steam Cloud don't get a match because they
-both contain Steam.
-Therefore we apply the following function to all the columns like this.
+With the new smaller game dataset, we remove the spaces from the useful columns we chose to use.
+By doing so, we ensure that, for example, 'Steam Achievement' and 'Steam Cloud' don't get a match because they  both contain 'Steam'.
+Therefore we apply the following function to all the columns that are used.

 ```python
 def clean_data(x):